moribvndvs/ng2-idle/README.md

 ## Developing
 **Note** This project was developed using NodeJS 5.5 and NPM 3.3.12.
 You may experience problems using older versions.
 Try [NVM](https://github.com/creationix/nvm) or similar to manage different versions of Node concurrently.

-This repository uses TypeScript (with Typings as the definition manager), Gulp, tslint, eslint (for JS files used in Gulp tasks), Karma, and Jasmine.

 Once you have cloned the repository, install all packages.

 ```